aspose-words/Aspose.Words-API-References/english/net/aspose.words.buildingblocks/buildingblockcollection/toarray/_index.md

 ---
 title: BuildingBlockCollection.ToArray
 second_title: Aspose.Words for .NET API Reference
 description: BuildingBlockCollection method.
-Copies all building blocks from the collection to a new array of building blocks in C#
+Copies all building blocks from the collection to a new array of building blocks in C#.
 type: docs
 weight: 20
 url: /net/aspose.words.buildingblocks/buildingblockcollection/toarray/